talentdeficit/jsx/README.md

 *   strings

+    all erlang strings are represented by **valid** `utf8` encoded binaries or atoms. note that the atoms `true`, `false` and `null` will never be automatically converted to strings as the json equivalent values take precedence. when decoding json strings will always be presented as binaries, never atoms

-    the json [spec][rfc4627] is frustratingly vague on the exact details of json strings. json must be unicode, but no encoding is specified. javascript explicitly allows strings containing codepoints explicitly disallowed by unicode. json allows implementations to set limits on the content of
+    the [json spec][rfc4627] is frustratingly vague on the exact details of json strings. json must be unicode, but no encoding is specified. javascript explicitly allows strings containing codepoints explicitly disallowed by unicode. json allows implementations to set limits on the content of